Vårbynätverket: Possession of firearms trial

-In the Södertörn District Court, the gang was involved in serious weapon crimes, including the confiscation by police of handguns, explosives, narcotics and money from a household occupied by an 18-year old gang member and his collaborating family.
+In the Södertörn District Court, the gang was involved in serious weapon crimes, including the confiscation by police of handguns, explosives, narcotics and money from a household occupied by an 18-year-old gang member and his collaborating family.
 Those proceedings ended with convictions of affiliated members in July 2021.

 Kungens Kurva shooting trial

-Gang members were also tried in Kungens Kurva-rättegången case.
+Gang members were also tried in the Kungens Kurva-rättegången case.
 Three individuals were charged with gang shooting that took place at a gas station in Kungens Kurva in January 2020.
 People in a passing car opened fire targeting to eliminate a rival gang leader to Vårbynätverket and trying to put an end to the rival gang's activities.
 Although the leader of that gang survived the shooting, a young friend of his sitting nearby was killed and the friend's girlfriend seriously injured in the head.
 Shortly afterwards, a 24-year-old individual Jonas El Gourari belonging to the Vårbynätverket was arrested.
 He was initially sentenced by the district court to 17 years and 10 months in prison, and upon appeal by prosecution to life imprisonment.

 Repercussions

-Defense attorney for the gang, the lawyer Amir Amdouni was fired from his post as public defender for one of the murder suspects after disclosing classified information covered by preliminary investigation secrecy (Swedish: förundersökningssekretess).
+The lawyer Amir Amdouni, defense attorney for the gang, was fired from his post as public defender for one of the murder suspects after disclosing classified information covered by preliminary investigation secrecy (Swedish: förundersökningssekretess).
 Amdouni and another defense lawyer Ekrem Göngör were expelled from the Swedish Bar Association for providing the criminals with classified information and for complicating criminal investigations.
 Both worked at the law firm Devlet, which handled several trials of Vårbynätverket gang criminals and allegedly communicated with the gang criminals under the pseudonyms "Kungen" (meaning The King) and "Prinsen" (meaning The Prince) as per the EncroChat recordings.

 According to the Huddinge police in Sweden, the operation against Vårbynätverket and arrest of many key figures in it has led to a new generation of criminal gangs beginning to fill the void in the drug trade that the network left behind.